 “Skepticism is needed in all matters secular.
 That is the Church’s role.
 But turning a back on the secular doesn’t help church goers, especially impressionable young teens.
 The Church must see the secular through Christ’s eyes, not rejecting love and forgiveness.”

-I was preaching to the preachers.
-The table was very quiet.
+I’m preaching to the preachers.
+The table is very quiet.

-“Father John and I are going to work on a song together,” I got up and left them to figure out if I was a saint or a sinner.
-Father John hurried after me.
+“Father John and I are going to work on a song together,” I get up and leave them to figure out if I’m a saint or a sinner.
+Father John hurries after me.

-“Not diddling for Teen Jesus,” as I tuned an electric guitar in the classroom where the boys practiced.
+“Not diddling for Teen Jesus,” as I tune an electric guitar in the classroom where the boys practice.

-“I had hoped you’d ask to return to teaching the boys.”
+“I hoped you’d ask to return to teaching the boys.”